The 18 Best Things to Do in Point Reyes National Seashore

 Cypress Tree Tunnel

 The Cypress Tree Tunnel is a hotspot amongst professional, amateur, and Instagram photographers.
-Monterey Cypress line a short road off of Sir Francis Drake Boulevard on the way to the Lighthouse.
+Monterey Cypress trees line a short road off of Sir Francis Drake Boulevard on the way to the Lighthouse.

-The best time to photograph the Cypress Tree tunnel is at sunrise or sunset.
-The weekends are definitely busy here as this photo spot grows in popularity, so if you want an uncrowded shot underneath the Cypress trees, try to visit during the week.
+The best time to photograph the Cypress Tree tunnel is sunrise or sunset.
+The weekends are busy here as this photo spot grows in popularity, so if you want an uncrowded shot underneath the Cypress trees, try to visit during the week.

 S.S.
 Point Reyes Shipwreck

 The small S.S.
 Point Reyes cargo ship made contact with land over 100 years ago.
 It’s stuck on a sandbar behind the Inverness Store.
 The shipwreck was almost removed as the wetlands restoration began.
-However, it’s popularity amongst photographers is why you’ll still find it there today.
+However, its popularity amongst photographers is why you’ll still find it there today.

 You don’t need much time to see the shipwreck.
 It’s a very short walk from the Inverness Store parking lot to the shipwreck.
 Grab a parking spot at the Inverness Store and spend 10 minutes checking it out and getting your photo of it.